ds4se/chapters/README.md

 ## Instructions to Authors

+Chapters should use  diagrams in gray scale (or no diagrams at all).

+Chapters should minimize the use of references (less than half a dozen).

 Chapters to be written in Markdown and committed to this repo:

 + To begin that task, send your Githib repo id to any of the above editors.
 They will add you to the "colloberators" of this repo.
 + If you do not want to hassle with Github, then write in Markdown using on the [free Markdown editors](http://mashable.com/2013/06/24/markdown-tools/) and send to the editors.

 Chapters should be short.
-For example, our [sample chapter](sample.md) has
+For example, our [sample chapter](sample.md) has:

-      +   240 lines
++   250 lines
-      +   1400 words
++   1500 words
 +   9000 characters

-Chapters should use  diagrams in gray scale;

-Chapters should use than half a dozen references;

 Chapters should be _approachable_ and have a _take away message_.
 For example, our  [sample chapter](sample.md) has certain features which you can (optionally) copy: